How To Prevent Diabetes (Type 2)

 About Prediabetes

-Prediabetes is a serious health condition marked by high blood sugar (blood glucose) levels.
+According to the National Diabetes Prevention Program, prediabetes (also called impaired glucose tolerance) is a serious health condition marked by high blood glucose (blood sugar) levels.
 While this higher blood sugar is not within the normal range, it is still not high enough for someone to receive a diabetes diagnosis.
 That said, those with prediabetes are at an increased risk of developing type 2 diabetes along with heart disease and stroke.

 Thankfully, lifestyle changes can be taken to prevent or delay diabetes as well as other health problems.
 If someone is at risk for prediabetes, they can take a simple blood sugar test to see.
 If they are diagnosed, they can then make the necessary lifestyle adjustments from there.